nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: How great Thou art
+  - title: Strength will rise
-    video: 7_dtbmVdQY4
+    video: nuudVoMyZyE
-  - video: DXDGE_lRI0E
+  - video: aDQeREdlw_4
-    title: 10,000 reasons
+    title: You alone can rescue
-  - video: r5L6QlAH3L4
+  - video: y5VutCGsVXE
-    title: What a beautiful Name it is
+    title: King of kings, majesty
-  - video: BGYpF-Jrfew
+  - video: LULK2nZ6sCc
-    title: Build my life
+    title: Before the Throne of God above
 sermon:
   video: oPQkLyAFVu4
   title: Crossroad Online - Teamwork (part 2)
-  intro: Following on from Jon and Louise's talk on teamwork last week, Ray
+  intro: We'll be uploading this morning's message early Sunday afternoon.
+In the
-    encourages us to share our lives with those around us.
-God wants to use us to tell others about Him, and we will see lives changed as God works in and through us.
+    meantime you can still watch Ray's talk on teamwork from last week.
 ---